 Unsurprisingly, the most common employers of online grads are restaurants.
 Both independent and chain restaurants have hired Escoffier online program graduates.

-Catering companies need hard-working cooks who can prep and execute a consistent menu for hundreds of people at a time.
+Catering companies need hard-working professional cooks who can prep and execute a consistent menu for hundreds of people at a time.
 Instead of preparing one filet mignon, you may need to make 20!

 And since caterers are often working special events like weddings, attractive plating is also a necessity.